 The Woolworths Constitution outlines the rules and principles governing our business.

 The current Constitution was proposed and adopted by shareholders at the Annual General Meeting (AGM) on 16 November 2007.
-It was later amended during the 2009 AGM on 26 November and then again during the 2010 AGM on 18 November.
+It was later amended following the 2009 AGM, the 2010 AGM and the 2017 AGM.

 The Board of Directors act on behalf of the shareholders in supervising the Company and in upholding good corporate governance.
 The Group Executive Committee is responsible for management decisions and operations.